 The salmon, anchovies, herring, sardines, oceans oysters, mussels, trout, mackerel, are the choices with a higher concentration of EPA and DHA and with lower levels of mercury.

 These guidelines can fit well with a Pescetarian food model.
 It is important to remember that a pescetarian diet does not mean that you should eat fish continuously like 2 – 3 times a day.
 It’s basically a vegetarian diet that includes fish.
 That’s it.
 This means that most of the dishes are based on vegetable proteins, including wheat, lentils, tofu, walnuts, and legumes.

 According to Sharon Palmer, as the author of The Plant-Powered Dietitian blog, the Pescetarianism is a simple transition to a more plant-based lifestyle.
 In her experience, many people who like to make small incremental changes in their diet and lifestyle, how to give up the red meat, or do without meat starting from a day to a week, or becoming a pesco-vegan.
 They may find that, in seeking these lifestyle changes, you are ready to embrace even more vegetable-based meals during the week.

 It’s important to educate people that a pesco-vegan diet doesn’t mean having to eat fish at every meal.
 It means a person should enjoy a lot of veggies and vegetarian meals with additional protein sources.

 With its focus on plant-based foods, this diet plan provides a powerful part of vitamins, minerals, phytochemicals substances, healthy fibers, and fats.

-Personally, living with a pescetarian-lifestyle is an advanced way to widely open the variation of diet plan.
+Personally, living with a pescetarian-lifestyle is an advanced way to open the variation of diet plan widely.
 Humans naturally instinct to get bored as time goes on, and to counter it, being a Pescetarian is a great choice.
 If you have an opinion on how you see this option, kindly leave a comment below and share with the world.